Alexandrov meets Lott--Villani--Sturm: Proof of the main theorem

 Clearly, for any $t$ we have $\mu=r_t{\cdot} e^{w_t}{\cdot}\nu$.
 Thus, for almost all $\gamma$ there is a non-negative Borel function $a\:\Gamma\to\RR_\ge$ such that $r_t\ae a {\cdot}e^{-w_t}$.
 Continue \ref{ding206},

-I.e. $\Theta$ is concave as an average of concave functions.
-Again, more precisely, $\Theta$ coinsides with a concave function a.e., but since $\Theta$ is locally Lipschitz in $(0,1)$ we get that $\Theta$ is concave. \qeds
+That is, $\Theta$ is concave as an average of concave functions.
+Again, more precisely, $\Theta$ coincides with a concave function a.e., but since $\Theta$ is locally Lipschitz in $(0,1)$ we get that $\Theta$ is concave. \qeds